Kamakura Komachi-dori Street 鎌倉小町通り

-From JR Tokyo, take the JR Tokaido Line to JR Kamakura Station.
+From Tokyo Station, take the JR Tokaido Line to Kamakura Station.
 On most trains, you will have to transfer at Ofuna Station for the Yokosuka Line and get off at Kamakura Station.
-The trains take almost one hour from Tokyo Station and around 45 minutes from Yokohama Station.
+The trains take almost one hour from Tokyo Station or around 45 minutes from Yokohama Station.

-Komachi-dori begins at the red torii gate to the left of the east exit of JR Kamakura Station.
+Komachi-dori begins at the red torii gate to the left of the east exit of Kamakura Station.
 The road runs for about 350 meters parallel to Wakamiya-oji, the street that leads to the Tsurugaoka Hachimangu Shrine.

 With humble beginnings as a modest street market centuries ago, the area has transformed into a symphony of shopping and commerce.